 Take legal action to recover debts

 If your efforts to recover a debt are unsuccessful, your final debt recovery recourse is to prepare to take court action.
 The first step is to send a formal letter to the customer letting them know that you plan to take legal action.
 A letter of claim advises that you intend to sue them unless they settle their account by a specified date.

-For debts worth more than £750, you may instead issue a statutory demand for payment.
+For debts worth more than £750, you may issue a statutory demand for payment instead.
 If the customer does not dispute the debt but still does not pay, you will be able to ask the court to wind up their business (or make an individual customer who owes £5,000 or more bankrupt).
 This statement of intent to make your non-paying customer insolvent can have a powerful effect - if the customer can afford to pay you.